We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 So find a turning point in your life that made you decide you want to pursue law.
 Since every story has a conflict and resolution, make sure you present a particular challenge or crossroads in your life where you could’ve given up on your plans to pursue law.

 Honesty and authenticity will bring you a long way.
-No matter how impressive your personal statement is, if it contains fabricated details, it’ll come to nothing.
+No matter how impressive your personal statement is, it’ll come to nothing if it contains fabricated details.

 The admissions committee is looking for well-rounded, authentic individuals who will give value to the legal community.
 And there’s nothing valuable about lies and fabrication!
 So, please make sure you stay honest.